robbenz/dia_plugs/profile-builder/readme.txt

 10. Profile Builder Login Widget

 == Changelog ==
+= 2.4.1 =
+Security update for ajax calls

+= 2.4.0 =
+* Now we check checkboxes default value to not be empty in the front end forms
+* Display name with email confirmation now is set to First name Last name or Nickname if they exist
+* UI adjustment for checkbox in email confirmation table in the admin area

+= 2.3.9 =
+* Security update

+= 2.3.8 =
+* Fixed an issue with the redirect parameter for login widget
+* Added extra_attr filter for recover password forms: 'wppb_recover_password_extra_attr'
+* Added filter in select fields for placeholder labels add-on support
+* Fixed the cozmoslabs.com url from http to https

 = 2.3.7 =
 * Changed the wppb_curpageurl function to fix the missing www problem from links
 * Added a new filter wppb_send_to_admin_email to Email Confirmation